 Working in New Zealand

-Most transport in New Zealand is conducted by road.
+The most common way to travel in NZ is by road.
 Day to day commuting is often by car and there are good bus networks in most cities.
 Transport between cities can be made by car, bus or plane.

-With its flat landscape and over 330km of on-road and off-road cycle ways; more people bike in Christchurch than any other city in New Zealand.
+With its flat landscape and over 330km of on-road and off-road cycle ways, Christchurch is perfect for cycling and more people bike here than in any other city in New Zealand.

 Find out more about Insurance for incoming students required as an international student at UC.